-CATALOG 2022-2023
+CATALOG 2023-2024

-VOLUME 12 (July 2022 - June 2023)
+VOLUME 13 (July 2023 - June 2024)

-STANDARD HEALTHCARE SERVICES COLLEGE OF NURSING "Standard College"
+STANDARD HEALTHCARE SERVICES COLLEGE OF NURSING STANDARD COLLEGE

-Accredited by the Accrediting Bureau for Health Education Schools (Institutional) Pre-Accreditation Status with the National League For Nursing Commission For Nursing Education Accreditation Certified to Operate by the State Council of Higher Education for Virginia Approved by the Virginia Board of Nursing
+Accredited by the Accrediting Bureau for Health Education Schools (Institutional) Certified to Operate by the State Council of Higher Education for Virginia Approved by the Virginia Board of Nursing The LPN to RN Transition Program has candidacy status with the Accrediting Commission for Education in Nursing (ACEN), effective January 23, 2023.
+Standard College is a participating institutional member with NC-SARA.